July 2026 • Online

 Submission Tracks

-For the first edition, we welcome submissions across fundamental science domains including Physics, Chemistry, Biology, Mathematics, Computer Science, Artificial Intelligence, Data Science, and Machine Learning.
+For the first edition, we welcome submissions across natural sciences (Physics, Chemistry, Biology), formal sciences (Mathematics, Computer Science), social sciences (Economics, Psychology), as well as AI, Data Science, and Machine Learning.
 CAISc 2026 features two distinct submission tracks:

 Track 1: Verifiable Problems